 Moderate climate growers in zones 5, 6, 7 can use either of the above techniques depending on facilities.
 It will be up to the individual to determine when they can offer the ideal set of conditions to the plant.

 When grown slow and cold, sweet peas will naturally branch on their own.
 If you see that your plant has not branched but is getting tall, you may take out the top set of leaves, provided you leave 2 or 3 sets on the plant.
 This will encourage robust side shoots.
 We never pinch as our plants almost always branch on their own.

-If you are growing in a greenhouse or high tunnel, you can transplant any time after you have a good sized plant and your tunnel is reliably above 20 degrees at night.
-If you are planting outside, you are safe to plant any time the ground can be worked, and again, nights are above 20.
-If you see your daffodils starting to peek out of the soil, it’s probably safe to transplant them into their blooming position.
+If you are growing in a greenhouse or high tunnel, you can transplant any time after you have a good sized plant and your tunnel is reliably above 20 °F at night.
+If you are planting outside, you are safe to plant any time the ground can be worked, and again, nights are above 20 °F. If you see your daffodils starting to peek out of the soil, it’s probably safe to transplant your sweet peas into their blooming position.

 Want to learn more?

 I highly recommend Roger Parson’s book, Sweet Peas, an Essential Guide.
 He goes into more depth than I on all manner of sweet pea related topics.